goreleaser/goreleaser/README.md

   conflicts:
     - svn
     - bash

+  # Files or directories to add to your package (beyond the binary)
+  files:
+    "scripts/etc/init.d/": "/etc/init.d"

 ```

 Note that GoReleaser will not install `fpm` nor any of its dependencies for you.